 Growing up as a competitive athlete, Adrienne was initially drawn to physical therapy with an interest in sports medicine.
 My love for children and passion for children with special needs led me to pediatric physical therapy.
 Pediatric physical therapy is challenging and fulfilling, as you are able to use and implement treatments with a creative approach to assist with teaching a new skill to a child or means to maximize their function/mobility to reach their greatest potential.
 Children are resilient even when faced with the most detrimental circumstances.

-Joy graduated with her Bachelor’s of Science in Psychology from the University of Arizona.
-She earned her Doctorate of Physical Therapy from UT Southwestern Medical Center in Dallas, Texas.
+Jennifer (Jenny) Walzel graduated with a Bachelor’s of Science in Exercise Science from the University of Mississippi.
+She went on to earn her Doctorate of Physical Therapy from Texas Woman’s University in Dallas, TX.

 Laura Cortes, RD, LD

 Laura graduated with a Bachelor’s degree in Nutrition and Dietetics from The University of Texas at Austin and completed her Dietetic Internship at Keene State College in New Hampshire.